caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 }
 ```

-// TODO: edge cases?
+##### Edge cases

+After you have a working solution, think about some edge cases.
+This will help you polish the algorithm.
+We'll go through some of them, implementing them in code is left as an exercise for the reader.

+- Negative values: ask your interviewer what you should do in this case as it totally depends on the spec.
+I'd go with an exception, as returning 0 is not quite accurate - not even with 0 coins you can fulfill a negative number.
+- Decimals: ask your interviewer if the input range is only integers or if doubles are allowed too.
+You might want to round the number before going into the loop.

 ##### BigOn Analysis

 Think about this.
 For 273USD you solved the problem in 5 steps.
-Each one containing a mathematical operation.
-Mathematical operations are O(1) in time, it can computed immediately by the machine.
+Each one involved a mathematical operation.
+Mathematical operations are O(1) in time, it can be computed immediately by the machine.
 Now, how many steps would you need if the amount was 60.520 USD?
 You would divide by 100, find the max number of 100USD chips and then continue with 50USD.
 You see where this is going, it's the same 5 steps, the same 5 computations.
 If small and large numbers need just 5 calculations to solve the problem, this means we have constant time of O(5).
 Now, as per the theory, for any k > 1, O(k*1) = O(1).
 With k=5 we have O(5) which means **our algorithm is O(1) in time**.

 You might think, how come this is O(1) when you have a for cycle?
 Don't be confused about that.
 Space complexity only tells how the algorithm performs depending on the size of the input.
 We showed that it's the same for small and large inputs.
 Also, see that the loop is always constant over 5 elements.
 We could have easily do this without the loop, just did it for convenience.